BranDAOn/SCoDA-Simple-Code-Deference-Agreement-/DAO Charter with Qualified Code Deference.md

  (b) Membership rights in the DAO shall be represented by Tokens (the "***DAO Membership Tokens***") minted and issued through the Designated Smart Contract.

  (c) DAO Members shall have the rights, powers and privileges that are possible to be taken or exercised by DAO Members through the Designated Smart Contract as further set forth in Section 4.
-Additionally, DAO Members shall have the rights, powers and privileges set forth at [________]() /*ADD HTML LINK TO DESCRIPTION OF DAO PURPOSES OR MISSION STATEMENT*/, as they may be updated from time to time in accordance with this Charter.
+Additionally, DAO Members shall have the rights, powers and privileges set forth at [________]() /*ADD HTML LINK TO DESCRIPTION OF DAO PURPOSES OR MISSION STATEMENT*/, as they may be updated from time to time in accordance with this Charter, as if fully incoprorated herein.
 The rights, powers and privileges of DAO Members are referred to herein as the "***DAO Membership Rights***".

- (d) Status as a DAO Member does not (and shall not be deemed to) create, and the DAO Membership Rights do not (and shall not be deemed to) include, any authority, right or power on the part of a DAO Member to act as the agent, representative or attorney of or otherwise act on behalf of the DAO or any other DAO Member, to bind the DAO or any other DAO Member to any Contract or Liability or to Convey any DAO Property or any asset, right or property owned or held by or on behalf of the DAO or any DAO Member.
+[ (d) Status as a DAO Member does not (and shall not be deemed to) create, and the DAO Membership Rights do not (and shall not be deemed to) include, any authority, right or power on the part of a DAO Member to act as the agent, representative or attorney of or otherwise act on behalf of the DAO or any other DAO Member, to bind the DAO or any other DAO Member to any Contract or Liability or to Convey any DAO Property or any asset, right or property owned or held by or on behalf of the DAO or any DAO Member.
 Without limiting the generality of the foregoing, no DAO Member shall be deemed the partner of the DAO or any other DAO Member.
-No DAO Member shall state, purport, imply, hold out or represent to any person that such DAO Member or any other DAO Member has any such authority, right or power.
+No DAO Member shall state, purport, imply, hold out or represent to any person that such DAO Member or any other DAO Member has any such authority, right or power.]

  (e) To the maximum extent permitted by applicable law, no DAO Member shall be (or shall be deemed to be) Liable for any Liability of the DAO or any other DAO Member.
 This clause "(e)" shall not (and shall not be deemed to) create or imply any obligation of the DAO or any DAO Member to indemnify or compensate any DAO Member from, or hold any DAO Member harmless against, any Liabilities incurred by such DAO Member under any applicable law, in connection with the DAO Member's participation in the DAO or otherwise.